LouXonline/LouXonline.github.io/_projects/IST.md

 ###### <u>Global Management Challenge</u>

-The simulation management Global Management Challenge (GMC) provided me and my team, 'Jorge Lda.', with a simple but realisitc approach to enterprise management.
+The simulation management Global Management Challenge (GMC) provided me and my team, 'Jorge Lda.', with a simple but realistic approach to enterprise management.
 We got through the first two rounds: the local IST group (ISTMC) and the Lisbon group.
 It was unfortunate that in the 3rd round, already national, we misread the market and were unable to make a successful strategic move to catch up with the other enterprises on our competing group.
 Only the first team in every group qualified to next round.
 Nonetheless, it was a fun and pleasant experience.
 Thank you _TAP Portugal_ for sponsoring our entry in the game.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">